h2oai/h2o-health/docs/H2O Healthcare/docs/access_h2o_healthcare_apps.md

-# :door: Access H2O Healthcare Apps
+# :material-door: Access H2O Healthcare Apps

 You can access H2O Healthcare apps through the  <a href="https://cloud.h2o.ai/login?referer=%2F" target="_blank" >H2O AI Cloud</a>.
 In the H2O AI Cloud (HAC), you can access an H2O Healthcare app through an instance of the app.